 It shouldn’t surprise you that we’ve scored amazing deals online.
 Amazon has great deals on everything.
 When it comes to outdoor equipment, we like Back Country and their sister company Steep and Cheap for their awesome flash deals.
 Check out SAC Alerts for tips to take full advantage of their flash sales.

 If you’re not using Ebates when shopping online, you’re missing out.
 Once you’re signed up, you can download a plugin for your browser that does all the work for you.
 I’ve received hundreds of dollars in the mail just for doing my everyday shopping and booking rental cars online.
 Before you continue reading, do yourself a favor and sign up here.

 Whenever possible, buy off-season.
 I recently needed new cycling shorts and it happened to be the tail end of summer.
 I scored high-end shorts for less than the regular price of entry-level shorts.
 Since we’re mostly replacing and upgrading gear, we’re usually able to take advantage of off-season discounts.
 On the topic of seasons, don’t be afraid to buy prior season’s equipment.
 We bought a high-quality backpacking tent for half the price by getting our hands on a previous year’s model.

 Finally, sales are a fantastic way to get a discount on items you actually need.
 Remember that you’re not saving money if you don’t use your purchases.
 We check for deals at every REI sale and take advantage of every member discount.
 Be sure to save your 20 percent off member coupons for high ticket items.
 We’ve used this benefit to get great deals on things like backpacks and bike trainers.Remember that you’re not saving money if you don’t use your purchases.
 Click To Tweet

 What are your best tips for enjoying hobbies on a budget?
-Share in the comments below or in our free member’s only Facebook community.
+Share in the comments below come say “hi” on Facebook.